-In 2019, our construction crew improved approximately 9.5 miles of road.
-Most of this work was completed in Division 1 as well as some smaller roads in the Wainwright area.
-Our construction crews and development department continued work on reclamation of our gravel pits, which was necessary to meet obligations under our environmental permits and to be good stewards of the environment.
-In addition, we added 2 more miles of the cement base stabilization to our key local road network, making a total of 89 miles of cement within the municipality.
-We also re-cemented 3 miles of existing cement as part of our maintenance program.
-This was conducted in the Greenshields area on the very first road we cemented in 2009.
+In 2020, our construction crew improved approximately 13 miles of road.
+Our crews completed the construction of the south Jarrow Road connecting onto Highway 14.
+Other projects included fixing a number of roads that were flooded due to the high amount of precipitation we experienced in the summer.
+In addition, we added 10.5 miles of the cement base stabilization to our key local road network, making a total of 100 miles of cement within the municipality.
 Our focus going forward is to maintain our cement roads by re-chipping them.
-The aggregate chip seal provides a safe and durable finish to the road as well as acts to protect the cement base from our harsh Alberta climate changes.
+The aggregate chip seal provides a safe and durable finish to the road as well as acts to protect and extend the life of the cement base.

-Regular road maintenance continued as usual, with nearly 123,000 metric tonnes of gravel applied to our gravel roads.
+Regular road maintenance continued as usual, with nearly 120,000 metric tonnes of gravel applied to our gravel roads.
 We use both private and MD trucks to haul and spread the gravel.
 We are maintaining our road maintenance grader fleet at seven graders, with one additional grader being used to supplement other graders where it is needed.
 This additional grader was busy reclaiming our gravel road tops when it was available.
-Also, to maintain our stockpiles of gravel, we hired a private contractor to crush 269,791 metric tonnes of gravel.
-We continue to work towards finding new sources of gravel for crushing to ensure our future gravel maintenance needs are met.
+Also, to maintain our stockpiles of gravel, we hired a private contractor to crush 156,020 metric tonnes of gravel.

-Our recreation areas had another successful year in 2019.
-Riverdale Mini-Park, operated by M.D. of Wainwright staff, provided a very valuable service for campers and golfers.
-Arm Lake, operated by a contractor, provided another valuable service for campers, boaters and beach goers.
-The M.D. sets its camping and golfing rates to make it very affordable for local families to enjoy recreational opportunities close to home.
+Riverdale Mini-Park, operated by M.D. of Wainwright staff, provided a very valuable service for campers and golfers, especially during the pandemic.
+Arm Lake, operated by a contractor, also provided another valuable service for campers, boaters and beach goers.
+Both parks experienced some delays in starting the season and some limitations due to the pandemic; however, both finished the season quite well considering the circumstances.